US Financial Crisis: Who Killed the Economy?

-The massive increase in the level of consumer debt prior to the recent financial crisis bears a striking resemblance to another period in economic history.
+The massive increase in the level of consumer debt before the recent financial crisis bears a striking resemblance to another period in economic history.
 That other period of unprecedented borrowing occurred just before 1929.
 Twin Peaks didn’t make it very clear who killed Laura Palmer, but they make it pretty obvious who killed the US economy.
 The murderer is debt.

 The Household Debt to GDP Ratio reached 100% in 2007.
 That means the average family owed as much on their mortgages, auto loans, and credit cards as they earn in a year.
-For a most of the 20th century, this ratio’s been under 50%.
+For most of the 20th century, this ratio’s been under 50%.
 The last time it reached 100% was 1929.
 Note the twin peaks in the graph.

-In both crashes, the primary reason for the increase in debt is the Federal Reserve’s artificial lower of interest rates.
+In both crashes, the primary reason for the increase in debt is the Federal Reserve’s artificial lowering of interest rates.
 Initially, the lower rates cause people to borrow more to buy more.
-This behavior serves as a signal to business that they should hire more people and expand their production capacity by building more factories and stuff.
+This behavior serves as a signal to businesses that they should hire more people and expand their production capacity by building more factories and stuff.
 This leads to short-term economic growth known as the “Boom”.